 Maiden’s Tower Legend and History

-The Greeks established the Maiden’s Tower in the 5th century BC near the Üsküdar Salacak coast of the Bosphorus.
+The Greeks established the Maiden’s Tower Legend and History in the 5th century BC near the Üsküdar Salacak coast of the Bosphorus.
 It is the only architectural work from the Roman Empire in Üsküdar.
 It has used for different purposes throughout history, and many narrations have produced about it.
 At its history and then its legends.

 Haldun Hürel states that the word “sala” used in the meaning of the village based on his researches.
 Salacak, on the other hand, derives from “saddlery,” meaning small town – a cute town.
 So it was probably a small village in the past.
 Maiden Tower mostly reached from this village, just like today.